rethinkdb/rethinkdb-rs/api/javascript/index.md

 relational databases.

 If successful, the operation returns an object: `{created: 1}`.
-If a database with the same name already exists the operation throws RqlRuntimeError.
+If a database with the same name already exists the operation throws `RqlRuntimeError`.
 Note: that you can only use alphanumeric characters and underscores for the database name.

 __Example:__ Create a database named 'superheroes'.